The Best Restaurants in Tamarindo, Costa Rica: 8 Tamarindo Restaurants You Don’t Want to Sleep On

 I know what you’re thinking.
 “Bri, this isn’t a Tamarindo restaurant.
 It isn’t anywhere near Tamarindo!”
 And you’re right.

 In fact, it’s something like a 40-minute drive from central Tamarindo.
-BUT, hear me out: not only is it worth the drive for an evening overlooking a beautiful sunset from Playa Flamingo (it’s absolutely stunning!), but the culinary delights of Coco Loco Bar & Restaurant is an event within itself.
+But hear me out: not only is it worth the drive for an evening overlooking a beautiful sunset from Playa Flamingo (it’s absolutely stunning!), but the culinary delights of Coco Loco Bar & Restaurant are an event within themselves.

 After you’ve arranged for your transport back to Tamarindo (or wherever it is you’re staying), get ready for a fantastic meal at Coco Loco.
 This place served some of the best seafood and meat we had on our trip, hands down.
 All of their foods and flavours are local, which shines through.

-Unfortunately Coco Loco doesn’t take reservations (at least they didn’t when we visited), but the setting makes it a nice experience to wait for your table.
-It’s located right on the beach, with one elevated dining platform on the beach-side of the road, and a beachy-boho inspired indoor-outdoor dining area on the roadside of the restaurant.
+Unfortunately, Coco Loco doesn’t take reservations (at least they didn’t when we visited), but the setting makes it a nice experience to wait for your table.
+It’s located right on the beach, with one elevated dining platform on the beach side of the road and a beachy-boho-inspired indoor-outdoor dining area on the restaurant's roadside.

 There was a 30-minute wait for a table when we arrived (around 6:30—we opted to take in the sunset from the beach around 6 first).
 So we decided to grab a beer from the bar and bring it to a bench by the beach as we waited.
 It was nice to feel the sea breeze on our faces and relax for a little bit before our meal, plus we were seated in less than the time we were told.

 I love a tropical cocktail, but Chris isn’t as big of a fan, so I was surprised when he also wanted to order the Signature Coco Loco Cocktail.
-It’s served in a carved out coconut, so it gets points for novelty, but moreover it is made with the most flavourful and fresh ingredients.
+It’s served in a carved-out coconut, so it gets points for novelty, but it is also made with the most flavourful and fresh ingredients.
 It’s essentially an elevated pina colada.
 I’d highly recommend trying it when you visit!

 We ordered Crispy Calamari for an appetizer.
 It’s served with a lime aioli, and it all tasted very local and fresh.
 Then, we followed with the Yellow Fin Tuna Tacos.
 If you like your tuna cooked medium, I’d recommend ordering medium-well.
 The tuna was incredible, and this Asian-fusion pairing in a taco was what dreams are made of.